FC Bayern Munich 1–2 Norwich City F.C. (1993): First half

 The match kicked off at around 20:45 CET in front of a crowd of 28,500 at Munich's Olympiastadion.
 Bayern Munich immediately went on the attack: in the second minute, a cross from Christian Ziege on the left wing found Marcel Witeczek at the near post, whose first-time shot went narrowly wide.
 The German side continued to control play for much of the opening ten minutes, patiently searching for a way through the Norwich defence.
 For their part, Norwich were content to pass the ball around and look for chances to counter-attack.
 Twelve minutes into the match, after winning a free kick when Mark Robins was injured, Norwich attacked.
 Newman's floated cross was headed away weakly by Matthäus, towards the edge of the Bayern Munich penalty area.
 It fell straight into the path of Jeremy Goss whose volley from 20 yd went past Raimond Aumann in the Bayern goal, and put the English team 1–0 ahead.

 Fifteen minutes in, the injured Robins was replaced by Daryl Sutch, who took up a position in midfield.
 Bayern went back on the attack, but Adolfo Valencia was repelled by the Norwich defence.
 Sutch had another chance for Norwich, getting away from Matthäus, and shooting at the near post, where it was pushed away for a corner by Aumann.
-After 30 minutes, Crook knocked a free kick from the half way line towards the back post.
+After 30 minutes, Crook knocked a free kick from the halfway line towards the back post.
 Sutton and Oliver Kreuzer jumped for the ball, which floated over their heads.
 Stealing in behind both of them, Bowen met the ball with a stooping header, which flew past Aumann, giving Norwich a two-goal lead.
 John Motson, who was commentating on the match for the BBC, said "This is almost fantasy football!"
 Norwich continued to effectively deal with the pressure exerted by Bayern Munich; they frequently had every player except for Sutton behind the ball.
 In the 40th minute, Munich broke through when a cross from Jorginho on the right wing was met by a jumping Christian Nerlinger, who beat Spencer Prior to the ball and successfully steered his header inside Gunn's left hand post to halve the deficit.
 At half-time, the score was 2–1 to Norwich.